dougeby/IntuneDocs/InTuneDocs/DeployUse/add-apps-for-windows-pcs-in-microsoft-intune.md

     > [!TIP]
     > You might need to enter your Intune user name and password before the publisher starts.

-2. On the **Software setup** page of the publisher, configure the following:

-    **Select how this software is made available to devices**.
-Choose **Software installer**, and then specify:
+2. On the **Software setup** page of the publisher, under **Select how this software is made available to devices**, choose **Software installer**, and then specify:

 	- **Select the software installer file type**.
 This indicates the type of software that you want to deploy.
 For a Windows PC, choose **Windows Installer**.
     - **Specify the location of the software setup files**.
 Enter the location of the installation files, or choose **Browse** to select the location from a list.
     - **Include additional files and subfolders from the same folder**.
-Some software that uses Windows Installer requires supporting files, which are typically found in the same folder as the installation files.
+Some software that uses Windows Installer requires supporting files.
+These are typically found in the same folder as the installation files.
 Select this option if you also want to deploy these supporting files.

 	For example, if you want to publish an app named Application.msi to Intune, the page would look like this:
 	![Software setup page of the publisher](./media/publisher-for-pc.png)